The Midway Islands, Sand Island closer and Eastern Island in the distance. Click image for "FULL SIZE" view.

 Before there were "Space Shuttles," there were space capsules that came back to earth from orbit via parachute.
 Landing in the water was much "safer" than on land and seeing as the Pacific Ocean was such a large target, Midway was often close to the "landing zone" of a spaceflight.
 To track these capsules was more tricky "then" since there were no tracking satellites or huge tracking networks as we have today.
 To compensate for that, ships like the USNS Vandenberg, pictured below, often showed up at the pier.
 With the equipment onboard, an engineer told me that they could track a golf ball size object at 20 miles.
 Guess that was good, then?

-INTERESTING NOTE: The Vanderberg will become the world’s second-largest ex-military ship to be deployed as an artificial diving and fishing reef.
+INTERESTING NOTE: The Vanderberg became the world’s second-largest ex-military ship to be deployed as an artificial diving and fishing reef.
 Officials originally projected a sink date between May 21 and June 1, 2009 after the Vandenberg arrived in Key West, Florida on April 22.
-The ship is to be scuttled about seven miles south of Key West in the Florida Keys National Marine Sanctuary.
+The ship was scuttled about seven miles south of Key West in the Florida Keys National Marine Sanctuary.
 The coordinates of the proposed site are 24° 27?
 N, 81° 44?
 W, which is approximately 7 miles offshore from Key West.
 (Information Source: www.ScubaHerald.com - May 27,2009 Issue)

 The USNS Vandenberg, a Missile Tracking Ship visits Midway Island

 Other ships that visited were often on other missions.
 These two Military Sealift Transport Service (MSTS) ships (shown below) were on their way to Vietnam when they stopped off at Midway Island to drop off supplies to us and to refuel.
 Then they continued on their way to Vietnam with their passengers (Soldiers & Marines headed to war) and supplies.
 Date of the photo was 12 June, 1965